 In addition to learning about the formation of our planet, you will also be introduced to topographic first ESO site maps and their use in visualizing Earth's surface.
-A in Chile and topographic map is an extremely useful type of map observatory that adds a third dimension (vertical) to an otherwise two- dimensional map defined by the north, south, east, and west compass directions.
+A in Chile and topographic map is an extremely useful type of map the largest observatory that adds a third dimension (vertical) to an otherwise of its time. two- dimensional map defined by the north, south, east, and west compass directions.
 This third dimension on a topographic map is represented by contour lines, which are imaginary lines drawn on a map that represent an elevation above sea level.
-A map with such elevation lines will provide the map reader with detailed information regarding the
+A map with such elevation lines will provide the map reader with detailed information regarding the shape of the Earth's surface.